Tenzorum/.documentation/README.md

 # Tenzorum Documentation

 Tldr; Tenzorum is building ux infrastructure for web3.
+[Our whitepaper](https://github.com/Tenzorum/whitepaper-draft1/blob/master/Tenzorum%20Project%20Whitepaper%20Draft%201.pdf)

 Aiming to help craft the best user experience there can be by any means possible.